 Can I use my out-of-network (OON) benefits?

-Absolutely!
-If you have a PPO plan you may be eligible to use out-of-network insurance benefits.
-Please note: Using OON benefits means you will be responsible for paying for each session in full at time of appointment.
+Absolutely.
+If you have a PPO plan, you may be eligible to use out-of-network insurance benefits.

 Note: Thrizer’s goal is to save you time and money.
-It's completely optional, and as your therapist I do not benefit in any way from your participation.
+It's completely optional, and as your therapist, I do not benefit financially in any way from your participation.

 Do you take insurance?